Can you tell me how your program works?

 NP’s can be educated and certified in areas of family health (FNP), Pediatrics, including Pediatric acute/Chronic care, Pediatric critical care, Pediatric Oncology and General Pediatrics (PNP), Neonatology (NNP), Gerontology (GNP), Women's Health (WHNP), Psychiatry & Mental health (PMHNP), Acute care (ACNP), Adult Health (ANP), Oncology (FNP, ACNP, ANP, PNP or ANP), Emergency (as FNP or ACNP), Occupational Health (as ANP or FNP), etc. In Canada, NPs are licensed by the province or territory in which they practice.

 What is the name of your appetite suppressant?
 Is it safe?

 The name of the appetite suppressant that we dispense at our center is called Phentermine.
-We are also offering the Brand name of this medication which is called Adipex.
-These medications are safe; FDA approved, and have been available for over 50 years.
+We are also offering the Brand name of this medication which is called Adipex-P. These medications are safe; FDA approved, and have been available for over 50 years.

 I think I have a slow metabolism.
 How much weight can I lose?

 Average weight loss in a month is typically 8-10 pounds.
 There are factors that may cause you to either lose more or less weight.
 Some of these factors could include: your adherence to the program; frequency /portions of food consumed, exercise, water intake, certain medications that you may be taking, as well as varias Health Issues, etc.